Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Task Definition and Preliminaries

-A temporal point process (TPP) is a stochastic process whose realization is a list of discrete events in continuous time $t \in \mathbb{R}^{+}$ \cite{daley2007introduction}.
-In the case of different event types (here, accounts), a marked temporal point process assigns a type or mark $u$ to each event \cite{du2016recurrent} and can be used to capture temporal dynamics of different event types.
-Temporal point processes are also equivalently represented as counting processes $N(t)$ indicating the number of event occurrences up to time $t$.
-The history of events in the sequence up to time $t$ are generally denoted as $H_t = \{(u_i, t_i) | t_i < t, u_i \in \mathcal{U} \}$ where $\mathcal{U}$ represents the set of event types.
-The conditional intensity function $\lambda(t|H_t)$ of a point process is defined as the instantaneous rate of an event in an infinitesimal window at time $t$, given the history i.e. $\lambda(t|H_t)dt= \mathbb{E}[dN(t)|H_t]$.
-The conditional density function of the $i^{\textrm{th}}$ event can be derived from the conditional intensity function \cite{du2016recurrent}, as,
+A temporal point process (TPP) is a stochastic process whose realization is a sequence of discrete events in continuous time $t \in \mathbb{R}^{+}$ \cite{daley2007introduction}.
+The history of events in the sequence up to time $t$ are generally denoted as $H_t = \{(u_i, t_i) | t_i < t, u_i \in \mathcal{U} \}$ where $\mathcal{U}$ represents the set of event types (here, accounts).
+The conditional intensity function $\lambda(t|H_t)$ of a point process is defined as the instantaneous rate of an event in an infinitesimal window at time $t$ given the history i.e. $\lambda(t|H_t)dt= \mathbb{E}[dN(t)|H_t]$ where $N(t)$ is the number of events up to time $t$.
+The conditional density function of the $i^{\textrm{th}}$ event can be derived from the conditional intensity \cite{du2016recurrent} as